 Apart from the fact that everything about that sentence and her assumption is completely wrong, since when did living life to the full involve stripping off and insulting everyone?

 Worst timing ever?

 Now to be fair, there is a heavy dose of bad timing on the part of the Hostelworld ad.
 I’m sure – given that backpackers are their prime audience – that they wouldn’t want to do anything to offend the community as a whole or bring it into disrepute.
-They weren’t to know that when they released the ad, at the very same time some fool tourists would be getting very publicly shamed and deported for stripping off on top of mount Kinabalu and offending local tribes in Malaysia.
+They weren’t to know when they released the advert, that at the very same time some fool tourists would be getting very publicly shamed in the mass media, lambasted in their host country and eventually deported for stripping off on top of mount Kinabalu and offending local tribes in Malaysia.

 But by the same token they frankly should have known better too!